What is the right ventricle?

 When viewed from the side, the right ventricle appears triangular in shape.
-In the transverse position, it resembles a crescent.
-Lying closely behind the sternum or breastbone, the chamber sits below the right atrium, extending from the tricuspid valve to near the heart’s apex.
+It resembles a crescent in the transverse or crossways position.
+Lying closely behind the sternum (breastbone), the chamber rests below the right atrium, extending from the tricuspid valve to near the heart’s apex.

-There are three parts to the ventricle: the inlet, the apical trabecular, and the outlet or conus arteriosus.
+There are three parts to the ventricle, namely the inlet, the apical trabecular, and the outlet or conus arteriosus.
 Its walls are divided into the anterior, inferior, and lateral (free) segments, and each wall has a basal, mid, and apical section.
 The right ventricle forms part of the septal wall.

 Several bands are featured on the trabeculated right ventricle, three of which are prominent – the parietal band, the septomarginal band, and the moderator band.
 The moderator band serves to reinforce the thin walls of the ventricle and facilitate cardiac conduction.